Sbozzolo/kuibit/docs/simdir.rst

 If you want to ignore specific folders (by default ``SIMFACTORY``, ``report``, ``movies``, ``tmp``, ``temp``), you can provide the ``ignore`` argument.

+By default, symlinks are ignored.
+You can change this behavior by passing the keyword argument ``ignore_symlinks=False``.

 Using SimDir objects
 --------------------